aheze/Popovers/README.md

         }
         .popover(present: $present) {

-            /// Directly passing down the variable (no $) is unsupported.
-The button might not update.
+            /// Directly passing down the variable (without $) is unsupported.
+            /// The button might not update.
             Button(string) {
                 string = "The string changed."
             }